wp-plugins/multicolumn-category-widget/readme.txt

 visible - even on smaller screens or on narrow smaller sidebars - and won't break the layout of the template by using more room as available.

+In rare cases a template or a plugin changes the default behaviour of the WordPress core function `the_widget()`, which usually outputs widgets with their own CSS classes - in this case you might have to add your own styles based on the rules in `css/frontend.css` but without `.widget_multicolumncategorywidget`.
+However the better solution would be to check the template and/or other plugins, why the widget specific CSS classes are missing.

 == Screenshots ==

 1. Configuration options of the widget in the backend